G-Core/gcore-videoplayer-js/packages/player/docs/api/player.md

 </td><td>

-A level of quality within a media source.
+A level of quality within a media source/representation.

 </td></tr>